Benggali Bread

 The basic Benggali bread can be shaped into a plain sandwich loaf, or portioned into rolls with your preferred fillings.
-This was my tribute to the kaya rolls from my childhood, and gosh these were so darn good, despite the rather ugly shapes.
+My version is a tribute to the kaya rolls from my childhood, and gosh these were so darn good, despite the rather ugly shapes.
 I’m very happy with the flavor but still tweaking the rest times, so will be updating this recipe with new instructions and pictures from time to time.

 Based on the recipe from Dari Dapur.
 Don’t forget the black coffee. ⁣

-In your breadmaker pan, add the water, egg yolk, and shortening.
+In your breadmaker pan or stand mixer bowl, add the water, egg, and shortening.

 Add the flour, sugar, milk powder, yeast, bread improver, and salt.